GTPB/ELIXIR-Train-the-Trainer-Dev/_episodes/01-Session description-Training techniques that enhance learner participation and engagement.md

 $$$
 The triple dollar sign is
-a slide section (the content will be used to geenrate the slides)
+a slide section (the content will be used to generate the slides)

 ---